J. M. Coetzee: Personal identity and public image

 Coetzee has mentioned a number of literary figures who, like him, have tried "to transcend their national and historical contexts": Rainer Maria Rilke, Jorge Luis Borges, Samuel Beckett, James Joyce, T. S. Eliot, Ezra Pound, and Zbigniew Herbert—outsiders to Western culture who moved countries and/or wrote in different languages.
 He has said, "as a child, as a young man, as a student, I had absolutely no doubt that access to the English language was liberating me from the narrow world view of the Afrikaner", and "I have a good command of English, spoken and written, but more and more it feels to me like the kind of command that a foreigner might have".
 He has written about his feeling of being an "outsider", such as his experience of being a colonial when living in London, which he writes about in Youth, and characters in his novels have sometimes been outsiders.

 On 6 March 2006, Coetzee became an Australian citizen, and it has been argued that his "acquired 'Australianness' is deliberately adopted and stressed" by Australians.

 Coetzee is generally reluctant to speak about himself and his work, but has written about himself in several autobiographical novels (Boyhood, Youth, and Summertime).
 He has been described as reclusive, avoiding publicity to such an extent that he did not collect either of his two Booker Prizes in person.
 The South African writer Rian Malan, in oft-quoted words from an article published in the New Statesman in 1999, called Coetzee "a man of almost monkish self-discipline and dedication", and reported—based on hearsay—that he rarely laughed or even spoke.
 Asked about these comments in an email interview, Coetzee replied: "I have met Rian Malan only once in my life.
-He does not know me and is not qualified to talk about my character".
+He does not know me and is not qualified to talk about my character."

 Family

-Coetzee married Philippa Jubber in 1963.
+Coetzee married Philippa Jubber in Johannesburg on 11 July 1963.
 They divorced in 1980.
-They had a son, Nicolas (born 1966), and a daughter, Gisela (born 1968).
+They had a son, Nicolas, and a daughter, Gisela.
 Nicolas died in 1989 at the age of 23 after accidentally falling from the balcony of his Johannesburg apartment.

 Coetzee's younger brother, the journalist David Coetzee, died in 2010.

-His partner, Dorothy Driver, is an academic at the University of Adelaide.
+Dorothy Driver, an academic at the University of Adelaide, has been Coetzee's partner since 1980.